How to Hire Your First Employee in California

 - A DE 4 California Payroll Tax Form.

 - Any insurance forms.
 (You’ll get these from your insurer or from the state.
-Think workers’ comp, health insurance, etc.)
+Think workers’ comp, health insurance coverage, etc.)

 - A Disability Self-Identification form, if applicable.
 (Does your company do any business with the government?
 If yes, have them fill this form out.)

-- Any other agreements specific to your company.
-If you deal with proprietary information, for example, you may want the employee to sign a non-disclosure agreement so that they’re prohibited from sharing company information.
+- Any other contracts or agreements specific to your company.
+For example, if you deal with proprietary information, you may want the employee to sign a non-disclosure agreement so that they’re prohibited from sharing company information.

 Okay.
 Now that they’ve signed everything, you’ll need to give them the following documents.